PG1003/brle/README.md

 ### Decoding using output iterators

-The iterator traits used in the implementation of `pg::brle::decode` do not provide information about the underlaying data structure for output iterators such as returned by the `std::back_inserter` function.
+The iterator traits used in the implementation of `pg::brle::decode` does not provide information about the underlaying data structure for output iterators such as returned by the `std::back_inserter` function.
 In this rare case you need explicit provide all the template parameters.

 ```c++